 Your focus should be on reducing PPC budget wastage and to do that, you need to go deeper.
 The keywords generating real revenues should be the ones you put the focus on, and chances are they won’t be the high-volume search terms you’re putting all your bidding on.
 It may very well be that you have a ton of longtail, low-volume keywords that are real money-makers.

-Smart Match pinpoints your most valuable calls and shows you which keywords are generating your most profitable offline sales.
-By connecting outcomes and revenue to your activities with Smart Match, you can eliminate waste and see which activities you need to double down on to bring your CPA tumbling downward and drive-up Average Order Values (AOV).
+Smart Match can pinpoint your most valuable calls and show you which keywords are generating your most profitable offline sales.
+By connecting outcomes and revenue to your activities with Smart Match, you can not only eliminate waste but see which activities you need to double down on to bring your CPA tumbling downward and drive-up Average Order Values (AOV).

-How call intelligence will help optimize your marketing budget
+How call intelligence will help optimise your marketing budget

-If your key focus is to optimize your marketing budget, you need to understand what makes your customers tick.
-Call tracking with smart Match clears up your marketing blind spots and gives you the inside scoop on what is working and what isn’t working.
+If your key focus is to optimise your marketing budget, you need to understand what makes your customers tick.
+Call tracking with Smart Match clears up your marketing blind spots and gives you the inside scoop on what is working and what isn’t working.
 This means you can re-adjust your budget to put the onus on the activities that are driving the best results.

-Infinity’s speech analytics suite, Conversation Analytics, takes your budget optimization one step further by answering the questions you’ve never been able to ask: what is it about our product or service that has our customers on the fence?
+Infinity’s speech analytics suite, Conversation Analytics, can take your budget optimisation one step further by answering the questions you’ve never been able to ask: what is it about our product or service that has our customers on the fence?
 How are our best agents converting leads?
 How can we turn that make-or-break moment into a win?